Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

-Geraldo Perdomo -- 2-for-5 with an RBI in his last game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Corbin Burnes on the hill, on April 11 at 9:40 PM ET.
+Geraldo Perdomo -- 0-for-3 in his last game -- will be in action for the Arizona Diamondbacks against the Milwaukee Brewers, with Janson Junk on the mound, on April 12 at 3:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with an RBI) against the Dodgers.
+In his last game he had a hitless showing (0-for-3) against the Brewers.

 Geraldo Perdomo Game Info & Props vs. the Brewers